 What treatments are available for Meniere’s Disease?

-Although there’s no cure, management of the symptoms is done in a variety of ways.
+Although there's no cure, we can manage the symptoms in a variety of ways.

 Limiting caffeine, chocolate, alcohol, and salt, have been effective in reducing vertigo attacks.
 Patients diagnosed with Ménière’s disease are typically counseled to adopt a low-salt diet (1,500–2,000 mg per day), and some are also started on a diuretic.

 Steroid therapy has also been utilized for treatment of symptoms associated with Ménière’s disease, especially in patients with a sudden decrease in hearing.

 Vestibular rehabilitation therapy (VRT): Can be helpful with lingering imbalance between attacks.
 The goal is to retrain the ability of the ears, eyes, muscles and brain to process balance information correctly.
 Therapy can assist in regaining confidence with head and body movements.